 The Angolan government aims to finish the restructuring process for Sonangol EP, with the dispersion of part of its stock exchange capital until 2022.
 The privatisation programme of Sonangol non-core assets should be executed, as should the implementation of its plan for production and exploration, consolidating its position as the main national company.
-Another important project is the new consortium of gas to feed the LNG power plant and enabling the development of domestic regional projects.
+Another important project is the new consortium of gas (NGC),12 which will be the first non-associated gas development project.